- General

 Local Access Code: #

-Local access code to access the Zoapi Hub setting.
-This can be configured only from the Hub setting for security reasons.
+Defines the secondary access code used to unlock the Zoapi Hub settings.
+This key can be configured only from the Hub device for security and localized administration.

 Default Value: Enabled